rdkcentral/rdk-halif-device_settings/docs/pages/dsAudio_halSpec.md

 ### Persistence Model

-There is a requirement for the `HAL` interface to persist setting information.
+There is no requirement for the interface to persist any setting information. `Caller` is responsible to persist any settings related to the `HAL`.

-Host `HAL` must persist the following function's setting information if persist is true. dsSetPreferredSleepMode.
-VideoPort `HAL` must persist the following function's setting information if persist is true. dsSetResolution, dsGetPreferredColorDepth, and dsSetPreferredColorDepth

 ## Non-functional requirements